myseneca-110255213/GroupLab/README.md

 ### Gitesh <a name="G"> </a>

-* Write up documentation and diagrams,
+* Management,
-* Create and edit game script,
+* Create diagrams, documents,
 * Set up group chat and coordinate group.

 ### Simran <a name="S"> </a>

-* Write up documentation and diagrams,
+* Development,
 * Create and edit game script.

 ### Michael <a name="M"> </a>

+* Github admin, QA
 * Create github repository and README.md
-* Edit game script.
+* QA testing for game script.